 DeBeque Canyon Winery stands beneath the shadow of Grand Mesa, where dry sunny days, a high altitude and cool evening breezes help contribute rich, unique flavors to its wines.
-Nearby, the Colorado River emerges from the narrow twisted confines of DeBeque Canyon into the broad, verdant Grand Valley of Western Colorado.
+Nearby, the Colorado River emerges from the narrow twisted confines of DeBeque Canyon into the broad, verdant Grand Junction area of Western Colorado.

 In the early 1980s, Bennett Price and his wife, Davy, were among a small group who pioneered the Colorado wine industry.
 A geologist by education and profession, Bennett had a long history of making his own wines.

 "Bennett grew up on a farm and made homemade wine as a teenager," Davy recalls.
 "He got in a little trouble for that, but it foretold what was to come."

 Davy says grapes were first grown in the Colorado area at the turn of the 20th century, when European immigrants brought them in.
 The Prices were shareholders in Colorado Mountain Vineyard in the early 1980s and purchased their own land after the Four Corners Agricultural Research Project identified the region as a ripe one for vineyard production.